-Mr Cecil Vivian Richard Wong is the Chairman of the Board.
-He is also Chairman of the Audit Committee and Remuneration Committee and member of the Nominating Committee and Project Development Committee.
-He was appointed to the Board in 1979.
+Mr Guok Chin Huat Samuel was appointed to the Board in 2008 and was appointed Chairman of the Board on 21 July 2011.
+He is also Chairman of the Audit Committee and Project Development Committee, and member of the Nominating Committee and Remuneration Committee.